ddohnal/escapeRoom/README.md

  ```
   npm install
   ```
- -Run the following command to start the game server
+- Run the following command to start the game server
   ```
   node server.js
   ```
 ## Play game
 - Open a browser and access http://localhost:5000